Pipelines

 - deploy deployment.yaml

 The staging job runs during the staging stage and deploys the testing version of the application.
-This job extends the .staging template from the gitlab-ci-helpers file.
+This job extends the .staging job from deploy component.

-Implicit here is that the staging job only runs on the master branch, but this can only be seen in the .stating template.
+Implicit here is that the staging job only runs on the master branch.
 It will be deployed continuously if all stages before it has passed successfully.

 One important thing to note here is that the script-keyword configures what commands the job should run.
 This is the first time we explicitly define what command is being run, and in this case, it is being used to execute the deploy-script from asm/kubernetes-deploy using the contents that have been populated into the deployment.yaml file in the project.